muktek/assignment--fullstack-js-02-router-and-view/README.md

 # (2) Commit your changes from the previous demo
 git commit -m 'committing work from part-01'

+# (3) Merge your changes from part-01
+git checkout master
+git merge part-01-server

-# (3) You will work on the part-02-router branch for this feature
+# (4) You will create the part-02-router branch for this feature
+#      and complete your work there.
 git checkout -b part-02-router